Kawasaki Z1000 SX Tourer (2010 - ) review

 Servicing the Z1000SX is fairly typical for a Japanese machine of this type although a little more frequent than some.
 A first service/oil and filter change comes at 600 miles followed by a 3,750-mile check-over, then services at 8,000, 12,000 miles and so on.
 Like most Japanese machines the Z1000SX comes with a two-year, unlimited mileage warranty.

 Impressive considering the price and especially since the 2014 update.
-Although the new, compact but spacious panniers are an optional extra, as standard you now get switchable traction control, an adjustable screen, three power modes, fully adjustable suspension front and rear (with the rear having a useful remote preload adjuster), top-spec, radially-mounted front brake calipers, triple petal discs and more.
+Although the new, compact but spacious panniers are an optional extra, the uprated electronics package, which now includes cornering ABS and lean-sensitive traction control, are class-leading, plus there’s an an adjustable screen, three power modes, fully adjustable suspension front and rear (with the rear having a useful remote preload adjuster), top-spec, radially-mounted front brake calipers, triple petal discs and more.
 Not bad for a supposed ‘budget’ machine.

 Why not?
 The Z1000SX is a superb all-rounder at an impressive price.
 It’s as entertaining as a super-naked, as engaging as a pure sportster and as comfortable, capacious and long-legged as virtually any sports-tourer.
 It’s even decently equipped and built.
 Kawasaki UK’s No. 1 selling machine is the Z1000SX.
 We’re not at all surprised.